 - they have a history of poor compliance with court orders

 However they are less likely to receive a custodial sentence if:

 - there is a realistic prospect of rehabilitation, or

-- there are strong mitigating circumstances such as the offender shows a determination to address their addiction or offending behaviour or is experiencing exceptional financial hardship.
+- there are strong mitigating circumstances such as the offender shows a determination to address their addiction or offending behaviour.

 If the defendant pleads guilty, they will also receive a reduced sentence.

 See the sentencing guideine to find out more about how sentences for shoplifting are worked out.

 - Sentencing guidelines for use in magistrates’ courts

 - Sentencing guidelines for use in the Crown Court

 - News and articles